Does the person you work with the closest struggle to understand written forms and other documentation?

 When you write something, ask someone else to check it for readability; this is not proof reading, it’s asking them if they understand what you are attempting to convey.

-Perhaps the most important thing you can do is take the ‘stigma’ out of the situation and support them to improve themselves as part of a learning and development package offered by your organisation.
+Perhaps the most important thing you can do is take the ‘stigma’ out of the situation and support them to improve themselves as part of a learning and development package offered by your organisation, ultimately contributing towards higher employee retention rates.

 Ascento learning and development specialise in providing workforce development apprenticeship programmes to both apprenticeship levy paying employers and non levy employers.
 We work closely with employers to identify the key areas for development and design strategic solutions to tackle these with programmes that are tailored to each individual learner.
 With two schools of excellence focusing on Management and Digital Marketing we don’t deliver every qualification under the sun, but focus on what we know best and ensure that quality is at the heart of everything we do.